-Perdekraal East wind farm paves the way for the construction phase, South Africa
+Perdekraal East wind farm starts construction phase

 Perdekraal East Wind Farm, situated within the Witzenberg Local Municipality, is preparing the way to begin major construction activity on the Western Cape’s largest bid window wind farm.